-What Do Most Men Really Want During Sex?
-The Answer Is Surprising
+What Do Most Men Want During Sex?
+Not What You Think

 A Harvard professor walks us through what really motivates men in the bedroom.

 Society reserves few spaces for men to air their insecurities.
 Opportunities to do so become even scarcer when it comes to matters of sex and intimacy.
 There is one place where men commonly reveal their truth.
 The professionals you’ll find there are bound by oath to perform a service for those who come to see them.
 It’s a judgment-free zone where privacy is guaranteed.
 It’s called the urologist’s office.

 Dr. Abraham Morgentaler understands this.
 He opened his first clinic in 1999 and today he is the director of Men’s Health Boston as well as an associate clinical professor of urology at Harvard Medical School.
 When men come in to have their equipment inspected, they talk about how it’s used and how it performs.
 Naturally, the discussion touches on all matters of sex and intimacy.
 According to Morgentaler, much of the information that flies around the four walls of the exam room stands to shatter long-standing beliefs regarding performance and the way men experience pleasure.
 His book, The Truth About Men and Sex: Intimate Secrets From the Doctor’s Office, explores the science of male sexuality and insecurity and offers stories of men who have come into his room — stories that reflect a reality that is often obscured by the traditional narrative around men and sex.